Dallas, GA Workers’ Compensation Lawyer

 Based in Dallas, we represent injured workers across Paulding County, Hiram, Acworth, and West Georgia with experienced, hands-on workers’ compensation advocacy.

-Attorney David Garner has spent more than 25 years guiding injured employees through Georgia workers’ compensation law, from the first report of injury to final settlement.
-As a workers’ compensation lawyer Dallas GA workers trust, he understands how a job-related accident can affect your health, paycheck, and family.
-Our firm focuses on helping you secure medical care, wage benefits, and stability while you recover, whether your injury happened in a warehouse near Paulding’s industrial parks or at an office in Downtown Dallas.
+As a workers' compensation lawyer Dallas GA workers trust, he understands how a job-related accident can affect your health, paycheck, and family.
+Our firm focuses on helping you secure medical care, wage benefits, and stability while you recover, whether your injury happened in a warehouse near Paulding's industrial parks, at a restaurant or store, on a construction site, or in an office building.
 When you need a Dallas workers comp attorney who knows the local employers, doctors, and courts, Garner Law Office is ready to stand in your corner.

 Comprehensive Workers’ Compensation Services